I did a quick bit of research on Japanese character encodings and how functions in PHP handle the conversions between them.

 - The PHP

-. - Gathering from webpages that I can find on the subject, a lot of people seem to prefer
+mb_convert_encodingfunction gives up when it can’t find a matching character, and deletes the character.
+On the other hand,iconvdoes a pretty good job of finding a good substitute if we specify//TRANSLIT. - Gathering from webpages that I can find on the subject, a lot of people seem to prefer

-always converts to ASCII, and “yen” probably is the only way you can sensibly convert the ¥ mark.
+mb_convert_encodingwith the sjis-win encoding.
+This is a lousy solution if you are using special “hankaku” characters.
+It’s better to useiconvwith CP932 encoding and//TRANSLIT.
+There is one snag with CP932 encoding with//TRANSLITand that is with regards to the “hankaku” yen character (“¥”).
+Converting to “yen” isn’t really a nice solution.
+You can see however that//TRANSLITalways converts to ASCII, and “yen” probably is the only way you can sensibly convert the ¥ mark.
 Otherwise, it’s a good idea to use the “zenkaku” (double-width) “¥”. - The micro mark “µ” is not supported in Shift-JIS but the greek mu “μ” is.
 Therefore, if you want to write a micro mark in Shift-JIS, you should use the greek mu instead.
 Again,

-does the correct thing (converting it to “u”).
+iconvwith//TRANSLITdoes the correct thing (converting it to “u”).